Study with us

 The Cancer Epidemiology Unit has an interdisciplinary team of researchers with expertise in epidemiology, statistics and clinical medicine.
 Many of the academic researchers have extensive experience of supervising MSc and DPhil students as well as lecturing on the MSc in Global Health Science.
 The Nuffield Department of Population Health hosts weekly seminar series covering a wide range of topics including the prestigious Richard Doll seminar series.
 Students from the unit are encouraged to present their work in internal seminars in the Unit, in the Department and at national and international conferences.

-Researchers in the Cancer Epidemiology Unit are academic supervisors for some of the students on the MSc in Global Health Science, run by the Nuffield Department of Population Health.
+Researchers in the Cancer Epidemiology Unit are academic supervisors for some of the students on the MSc in Global Health Science and Epidemiology, run by the Nuffield Department of Population Health.

 We also offer the opportunity for MSc students from Oxford and elsewhere to do summer research placements working on our large datasets.

-MSc in Global Health Science – details about the course and how to apply can be found here.
+MSc in Global Health Science and Epidemiology – details about the course and how to apply can be found here.

 Short placements - Please make informal inquiries to research staff with your CV, details of your research background and research interests.